Following up on my Living Room Layout Guide I wanted to show you a practical way to create a beautiful sustainable living room.

 3. I don’t want a living room full of reclaimed wood & burlap

-The good news there are so many materials (glass, metals, concrete, natural stone) & fabrics (bamboo, cotton, hemp, linen, wool (unless you’re vegan)) that are sustainable and responsibly sourced.
+The good news is there are so many materials (glass, metals, concrete, natural stone) & fabrics (bamboo, cotton, hemp, linen, wool (unless you’re vegan)) that are sustainable and responsibly sourced.

 Still on the fence?
 Watch this… then check out the sources below.